ion2088/firedust-slack/README.md

 # AI Slack Assistant

 A simple implementation of a Slack app connected to an AI assistant, created with [firedust](https://github.com/ion2088/firedust).
 It handles group chats, direct messages and learns the channel message history when added to a group.
 The conversations are kept private within individual groups and with specific users.
 The assistant has a persistent memory and recalls relevant information to respond to users.
-To customize the assistant and add your data to its memory see examples [here](https://github.com/ion2088/firedust/tree/master/examples).
+To customize the assistant and add your data to its memory see examples [here](https://github.com/ion2088/firedust/blob/master/examples/deploy_to_slack.py).

 ## Quickstart

 ### 0. End Game
 The quickest way to deploy the assistant on Slack is to use [firedust](https://github.com/ion2088/firedust) interface deploy capabilities.
-You can set it up and running in a few minutes by following this example [Firedust AI Quickstarts](https://firedust.ai/quickstarts).
+You can set it up and running in a few minutes by following this [example](https://firedust.ai/quickstarts).

 To deploy the app on your server, follow the steps below.